 For centuries the black-eyed stare and mysterious smile of Anne Boleyn has captured our imaginations.
-It is her all-encompassing legacy that we associate with the Boleyns, one of the most controversial families in Tudor history and the forebears of the immortal Queen Elizabeth I. We’ve seen the other Boleyn women emerge from the shadows.
+It is her all-encompassing legacy that we associate with the Boleyns, one of the most controversial families in Tudor history and the forebears of the Queen Elizabeth I. We’ve seen the other Boleyn women emerge from the shadows.
 Mary Boleyn, the eldest of the Boleyn children, long-time mistress of her sister’s future husband Henry VIII.
-“That bawd” Jane Boleyn, who for centuries has been the Boleyn scapegoat, carrying the burden of sending her husband and sister-in-law to the scaffold.
+“That bawd” Jane Boleyn, who for centuries has been the Boleyn scapegoat, carrying the burden of accusation of sending her husband and sister-in-law to the scaffold.
 Mary’s daughter Catherine Carey, staunch Protestant who fled England to avoid persecution during Mary I’s reign.
 Her daughter, Lettice Knollys, who won the affections of Elizabeth I’s only true love, Robert Dudley.

 The Boleyn women have always given us plenty to think about.
 But what about the men?
 The creation of the Boleyn men has been one of fiction.
 Thomas, the notorious father who would stop at nothing, not even the deaths of his children, to satisfy his lust for wealth and power.
 George Boleyn, once the wronged husband and victim in his sister’s downfall, now emerging as the abusive husband who drove his wife to plot against him in a desperate bid for freedom from an intolerable marriage.
 History enthusiasts can lament the myths perpetuated by historical fiction authors over the last century, they could point the finger at the public’s salacious love of scandal.
 However we must rely on historians to bring us truth.
 And for almost five hundred years the Boleyn men have been abandoned in the shadowy archives, their legacy cast aside.